-Did you know that people are trying to break into your WordPress website all the time?
-Why?
-Motivations vary, but the main one is predictable: profit.
-Here are the 3 primary ways that hackers want to use your site.
+Did you know that people are trying to break into your website all the time?
+Motivations vary, but the main one is super predictable.

 1. Computing power

 It’s not your website that the average attacker wants – it’s the power of its web server.
-This can be used to perform complex computations or simply to hide the hacker’s identity while he uses a server that is not linked to his name to perform other tasks.
+This can be used to perform complex computations or simply to hide the hacker’s identity while the server – that is not linked to a name – performs other tasks.

 Computing power can also be used to churn out zillions of spam emails, and in a way that’s hard to trace, since the emails will come from your server, not the attacker’s own computers.
 Often, by the time it’s spotted, the attacker has received his pay-off.
 Another way is to insert links into web pages intended only to be visible to search engines to help the destination websites move up the search rankings.
 Sneaky!